austintgriffith/Pyth.io-Site/content/fleet/combinercontracts.md

       if( current[_request]==0 ){
         rewardCombinerMiner(_request);

-        //TRIGGER THE CALLBACK HERE
+        // TODO TRIGGER THE CALLBACK HERE
-        // IT SHOULD SEND THE requestId, bestResponse to the callback contract at function "concurrence"
+        // IT SHOULD SEND THE requestId, concurrence, weight, timestamp  to the callback contract at function "concurrence"

         mode[_request] = Mode.CALLBACK;
       }